openSUSE/news-o-o/_posts/2010-09-15-osc2010-sneak-peaks-vincent-untz-explaining-gnome-3.markdown

 >

 >
 > The openSUSE Conference brings together users, contributors and friends  of the openSUSE project from 20th to 23rd October in Nuremberg, Germany.
-Over four days, more thanÂ seventy talks and workshops explore the theme  of â€˜**Collaboration Across Borders**â€˜ in Free and Open  Source software communities, administration and development.
-The  conference is the yearly get-together ofÂ  the openSUSE project  to give  its people a chance to meet face to face, talk to and inspire  each  other.
-It takes place in the [BerufsfÃ¶rderungswerk Nuremberg](http://www.bfw-nuernberg.de/) in the  beautiful surroundings of the [Franconian metropole](http://www.nuernberg.de/internet/portal_e/index.html).
+Over four days, more than seventy talks and workshops explore the theme  of ‘**Collaboration Across Borders**‘ in Free and Open  Source software communities, administration and development.
+The  conference is the yearly get-together of  the openSUSE project  to give  its people a chance to meet face to face, talk to and inspire  each  other.
+It takes place in the [Berufsförderungswerk Nuremberg](http://www.bfw-nuernberg.de/) in the  beautiful surroundings of the [Franconian metropole](http://www.nuernberg.de/internet/portal_e/index.html).
 Everybody interested  is welcome to join and enjoy the program which starts each day at 9am,  the admission is free.
 The openSUSE Conference 2010 Sneak Peaks will introduce some speakers and talks to you.
 >
 >
 Today we feature the talk ["Explaining GNOME 3"](http://conference.opensuse.org/indico//contributionDisplay.py?contribId=15&sessionId=2&confId=0) from Vincent Untz.